Biden’s vaccine booster and export plans collide at summit

 But U.S. officials acknowledge that more needs to be done.
 The vaccine industry was built to produce between 4.5 billion and 5 billion doses per year, and now needs much greater capacity, one U.S. official said.

-“The U.S. has at least moved 140 million doses of vaccine so far,” said Krishna Udayakumar, founding Director of the Duke Global Health Innovation Center.
+“The U.S. has at least moved 140 million doses of vaccine so far,” said Krishna Udayakumar, founding director of the Duke Global Health Innovation Center.
 “That’s still nowhere near the size and scope needed, but puts other countries to shame.”

 Surgeon General Vivek Murthy refuted criticism that the U.S.’s booster program ran counter to helping vaccinate the rest of the world.